AitorSantaeugenia/Trolls_fangs_and_goblins_TD/README.md

     - New path, new map, new tema, new enemies with boss.
   - Lvl 4 - Nightmare - 50 waves (or change this to Lvl3 and make a DIY lvl)
     - New path, new map, new tema, new enemies with boss.
+- ~~Modal for menu selection~~
+- Modal as instructions at the start of the game, clicking a button
+- Better menu for sound on/off
+- Better buttons / better sound on || off button
+- If ESC, pause game and show menu"options"
 - ~~Centered vw & vh canvas~~
 - Boss round and enemies with different stats (class enemy)
   - Better game balance